 }

-From the code, it can be seen that the value of token
+From the code, it can be seen that the value of token comes from the reserves of the two currencies in the uniswap pair.

-is equal to .
-If the value of the denominator can be increased or the value of the numerator can be decreased, the value of each token
+Assuming there is a pair contract ETH-UNI, with 100 ETH and 10 UNI, then the value of 1 UNI is equivalent to 10 ETH, meaning the value of each token is equal to .
+If the value of the denominator can be increased or the value of the numerator can be decreased, the value of each token will decrease.

 Given that the hacker holds 25 ETH and 1000 DVT, they can use the 1000 DVT they hold to exchange for ETH, which will greatly increase the value of the denominator and decrease the value of the numerator.
 This means the value of DVT will become very low.

 Then, when borrowing, the required collateral in ETH will only need to be a small amount.
-Finally, they can exchange back for DVT from uniswap
+Finally, they can exchange back for DVT from uniswap.

 it('Exploit', async function () {